Relational Object-Centric Actor-Critic: Introduction

-Our research is focused on value-based MBRL as object-based decomposition of value function could contribute to the training of object-centric world model consistent with policy.
-We introduce the Graphical Object-Centric Actor-Critic (GOCA), an off-policy object-centric model-based algorithm inspired by the Soft Actor-Critic (SAC) \cite{haarnoja2018soft, haarnoja2019soft, christodoulou2019soft} that operates with both discrete and continuous action spaces.
-The GOCA algorithm relies on the pre-trained SLATE model \cite{singh2022illiterate}, which extracts representations of the individual objects from the input image.
-Similar to CSWM \cite{Kipf2020Contrastive}, we utilize a structured transition model based on graph neural networks.
+We introduce the Relational Object-Centric Actor-Critic (ROCA), an off-policy object-centric model-based algorithm inspired by the Soft Actor-Critic (SAC) \citep{haarnoja2018soft, haarnoja2019soft, christodoulou2019soft} that operates with both discrete and continuous action spaces.
+The ROCA algorithm uses the pre-trained SLATE model \citep{singh2022illiterate}, which extracts representations of the individual objects from the input image.
+Like CSWM \citep{Kipf2020Contrastive}, we utilize a structured transition model based on graph neural networks.
 Our reward, state-value, and actor models are graph neural networks designed to align with the object-centric structure of the task.
-The GOCA algorithm is the first to apply a GNN-based object-centric world model for policy learning successfully.
-To evaluate the algorithm's quality, we conducted experiments in visually complex 3D robotic environments and 2D environments with simple-shaped objects.
-The proposed algorithm demonstrates high sample efficiency and outperforms the object-oriented variant of the model-free PPO algorithm~\cite{https://doi.org/10.48550/arxiv.1707.06347}, which uses the same SLATE model as a feature extractor and is built upon the transformer architecture.
-Furthermore, our method performs better than the state-of-the-art MBRL algorithm DreamerV3~\cite{hafner2023mastering}.
+Inspired by TreeQN~\citep{farquhar2018treeqn}, we use a world model in the critic module to predict action values.
+The ROCA algorithm is the first to successfully apply a GNN-based object-centric world model for policy learning in the MBRL setting.

+We conducted experiments in 2D environments with simple-shaped objects and visually more complex simulated 3D robotic environments to evaluate the algorithm's quality.
+The proposed algorithm demonstrates high sample efficiency and outperforms the object-oriented variant of the model-free PPO algorithm~\citep{https://doi.org/10.48550/arxiv.1707.06347}, which uses the same SLATE model as a feature extractor and is built upon the transformer architecture.
+Furthermore, our method performs better than the state-of-the-art MBRL algorithm DreamerV3~\citep{hafner2023mastering}.

+Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel architecture that combines a value-based model-based approach with the actor-critic SAC algorithm by incorporating a world model into the critic module. \item We extended the SAC algorithm by introducing a new objective function to train the model-based critic. \item We propose a GNN-based actor to pool object-centric representations. \item We modified the GNN-based CSWM transition model by adjusting its edge model: we pass a pair of slots along with an action into the edge model. \end{itemize}